cs4218/cs4218-2510-ecom-project-team009/Readme.md

   Fixed by ensuring each rendered item in the cart list uses a unique key
 - **Cart not user-specific:**
   Cart contents did not differ between logged-in accounts.
 Fixed by namespacing localStorage keys (e.g., `cart_<userId>`).
+  - **Users logged in for more than 7 days are unable to make payment:**
+    The JWT token for the user has already expired, making them unable to make a payment.
+Current Fix: Set the expiry token to 365 days.

 ##### **categoryController.js**